ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Name of the Fortran file containing the forecast model's base ensemble namelist (i.e., the original namelist file from which each of the ensemble members' namelist files is generated).

 ``FV3_EXEC_FN``: (Default: "ufs_model")
-   Name of the forecast model executable that is copied from the executables directory (``EXEC_SUBDIR``, where it was created during the build process) to the experiment directory; set during experiment generation.

-..
-COMMENT: Check this definition... : Name to use for the forecast model executable.
+   Name to use for the forecast model executable.

 ``DIAG_TABLE_TMPL_FN``: (Default: "")
    Name of a template file that specifies the output fields of the forecast model.
 The selected physics suite is appended to this file name in ``setup.py``, taking the form ``{DIAG_TABLE_TMPL_FN}.{CCPP_PHYS_SUITE}``.
 Generally, the SRW App expects to read in the default value set in ``setup.py`` (i.e., ``diag_table.{CCPP_PHYS_SUITE}``), and users should **not** specify a value for ``DIAG_TABLE_TMPL_FN`` in their configuration file (i.e., ``config.yaml``) unless (1) the file name required by the model changes, and (2) they also change the names of the ``diag_table`` options in the ``ufs-srweather-app/parm`` directory.